Kauai - Na

 boats to go there.

-For guests staying in the Princeville / Hanalei area, it is better to do the north shore departure ... if (and this is a BIG if) ... you are PLANNING AHEAD.
+For guests staying in the Princeville / Hanalei area in the summer months, it is better to do the north shore departure ... if (and this is a BIG if) ... you are PLANNING AHEAD.
 There is VERY limited availability for north shore departures as the state of Hawaii and county of Kauai have greatly restricted commercial tour permits on the north shore.
 If you wait until you arrive on Kauai and hope to stroll down to the Hanalei pier at your leisure and hop on the next available boat, you'll be standing there a long LONG time.
 Every seat sells out well in advance almost every day.
 And keep in mind that north shore departures are only possible in the late spring, summer, and early fall due seasonal swells that hit in the wintertime.
 Tours that depart from the north shore are more expensive ... the shorter season means that they can't run all year and have far fewer operating days upon which to turn a profit (and everything about running a boat is expensive ... from the purchase of the vessel, to the maintenance, the fuel, the insurance, the crew, etc.)

 As a resident of